Search for a timber, Application or Project

 Affordable – we are able to manufacture a high quality product at minimal cost because we use our own timber.
 We aren’t ‘double-dipping’ by purchasing hardwood logs from external businesses to produce this floor.
 This helps us keep our floor competitively priced even when combined with quality substrates and glues

-25 Year Warranty – Australian Oak has a 25 year structural warranty and a 15 year wear warranty.
+25 Year Warranty – Engineered timber flooring by ASH has a 25-year structural warranty and 15-year wear warranty.
 Read more about the warranties here.

 Frequently asked